7/30/2019

 John Lovallo

-Hey guys, thank you for taking my questions.
-The first one is on the billion dollar share repurchase authorization.
-That seems like a little bit of a pivot for you guys and we think it's pretty positive but maybe just give us a little help on what drove the decision.
-And in terms of expected cadence of repurchase, I mean, would you expect to be kind of consistent buyers each quarter more opportunistically?
+Hey, guys.
+Thank you for taking my questions.
+The first one is on the billion-dollar share repurchase authorization.
+That seems like a little bit of a pivot for you guys, and we think it's pretty positive, but...
+Maybe just give us a little help on what drove the decision.
+And then in terms of expected cadence of repos, I mean, would you expect to be kind of consistent buyers each quarter, more opportunistically?
 How should we think about that?

 speaker